 Just as the children of godly, loving parents don’t always take on the loving characteristics of their parents, God’s children can also choose to be unkind and sometimes just plain mean.
 And, those who don’t know Jesus as their Savior point to those unkind Christians and say, “Why should I join your team?
 I’m nicer than she is!”

-During a recent Disciple-Making Pathway training I was giving, the topic was how to engage your unbelieving co-workers.
+During the class, I asked the women to think about how to engage their unbelieving co-workers.
 One of the dear women in my class asked, “What do I say when my unbelieving co-worker is upset because another woman in the office who declares herself a Christian is mean and continually hurts the feelings of the one who doesn’t know Christ?”
 As the rest of the women in the class joined in the discussion, it was sadly evident this was not an isolated case!
 So, what do you say?

 There’s always the fall-back, “Christians are not perfect; we are all sinners.”
 However, that doesn’t soothe hurt feelings, especially if that Christian co-worker never confesses her wrong attitude and apologizes.
 Right?

-Not all runners choose to become marathoners.
+Yet…not all runners choose to become marathoners.
 Not all cooks choose to become chefs.
 Not all Christians choose to be kind, loving, compassionate grace-givers.
 It’s still a choice.
 And, although we have been redeemed from the slave market of sin by Jesus’ finished work on the cross, that old slave master “sin” still calls our name.
-Sin still pushes the “mean spirit” button, and out of habit, Christians can respond with mean spirits.
+Sin still pushes the “mean spirit” button.
+And, out of habit, Christians can respond with mean spirits.

 So, what do you say to the non-Christian who points this out?
 You can remind them that children don’t always obey even the best of parents.
 God’s children are greatly loved, yet some still choose to not love others the way they are loved.
 They are being disobedient to their Father God.
 That Christian office mate is missing out on the joy of showing kindness to others and enjoying a friendship with her co-workers.
 She is refusing to recognize her meanness and its effect on her co-workers, especially in the name of Christ.